sroccaserra/sroccaserra.github.io/src/pages/2023-05-28_NewCrafts_Paris_2023_~_Dave_Farley_et_Emily_Bache.md

 > Optimize for learning.

-Dave propose également de faire des choix qui favorise la modularité :
+Dave propose également de faire des choix qui favorisent la modularité&nbsp;:

 > Whenever you have a choice, prefer the choice that improve modularity,
 > cohesion, separation of concerns, abstraction.
 If you have no good idea,